FinTils/FinTilsBase.jl/README.md

 # FinTilsBase

-Base package for other FinTils packages.
+Base package for other FinTils (Financial Utilities) packages.

+The current release version is `FinTilsBase-0.1.0`.

 ## Description